juanmcasillas/acentralstationteleapp2022/README.md

 # acentralstationteleapp2022
 ACS Telegram App

+The ACS Telegram App is built to interact with the training members.

-This App Uses the Telegram API and is part of the Telegram ecosystem
+This App uses the Telegram API and is part of the Telegram ecosystem.